cyrozap/mediatek-wifi-re/README.md

-# MediaTek SoC WiFi RE
+# MediaTek WiFi RE

-Notes and utilities for reverse engineering the WiFi firmware used by modern MediaTek SoCs.
+Notes and utilities for reverse engineering the firmware used in MediaTek's WiFi cores.
+This includes the cores used in PCIe/USB/SDIO-attached chips, standalone WiFi microcontrollers, and SoCs with built-in WiFi.

 ## Quick start